coopjc/coopjc/README.md

 ## ⭐️ Present

 I'm currently doing a remote software development internship.
-It's a fantastic learning experience and I'm learning a lot of things about the professional software development process, as well as specific languages, frameworks, and other technologies that I'm using to build my internship project(s).
+It's a fantastic learning experience and I'm learning a lot about the professional software development process, as well as specific languages, frameworks, and other technologies that I'm using to build my internship project(s).

 ## 📚 Experience

-I like to say that I'm full-stack, but I especially enjoy the world of backend development in Node/TypeScript.
-I'm currently learning Golang and I'm excited to officially add that to my skillset after more practice and experience with it.
+I've been interested in computers and technology from a very young age and I've been I've been building my programming and software development skills for the past 5 years.
+I have experience in fullstack development, but I especially enjoy the world of backend development in Node/TypeScript and Golang.

 ## 📫 Contact